akubicharm/OpenShiftv3HandsOn/Install_en.md

 ## Edit /etc/sysconfig/docker
 Set "OPTIONS" properties
-The --insecur-registry option instructs the Docker daemon to trust any Docker registry on the 172.30.0.0/16 subnet, rather than requiring a certificate.
+The --insecur-registry option instructs the docker daemon to trust any Docker registry on the 172.30.0.0/16 subnet, rather than requiring a certificate.

 File = /etc/sysconfig/docker